elight/rerr/slides.md

 ## **Output**: new Post scores per interested User

-!SLIDE
+!SLIDE top-left
-# Let's simplify this...
+# What is this?
 }}} images/calculator_workflow.png